NagabhushanSN95/SimpleNeRF/src/database_utils/README.md

    python VideoNameMapper.py
    ```

-4. Download and extract the data for the five scenes.
-This requires youtube-dl and ffmpeg to be installed.
+4. Run the data extractor file.
+This requires [youtube-dl](https://github.com/ytdl-org/youtube-dl) and [ffmpeg](https://ffmpeg.org/download.html) to be installed.
    ```shell
    python DataExtractor01.py
    cd ..
    ```
+   If youtube-dl is not able to extract uploader-id, reinstall youtube-dl as suggested [here](https://stackoverflow.com/a/76409717/3337089).

-5. train/test configs are already provided in the github repository.
+5. train/test configs are already provided in the repository.
 In case you want to create them again:
    ```shell
    cd train_test_creators/
    python TrainTestCreator01.py